 - Winter Complete Online Learning - This offering delivers all of its instruction online.

 - Spring: Hybrid Online Learning - This offering delivers 50 - 74% of its instruction online, rather than via face-to-face contact between you and your instructors.

 $50 fee in winter for a lab kit and $100 fee in spring for a field kit.
 Kits will be mailed to students.

 Upper division science credit:

-32 or 30 upper division science credits are available to students who meet all program expectations including good attendance and participation in class activities, submitting work on time, and meeting all the objectives of the class assignments
+32 upper division science credits are available to students who meet all program expectations including good attendance and participation in class activities, submitting work on time, and meeting all the objectives of the class assignments

 Class Size: 50

 |2020-11-09||This program is now closed to new students in spring quarter|